 Photo credit: PBI Colombia

 These women’s successes can inform peace practices elsewhere.
-USIP’s religion and inclusive societies team is working with local researchers, in partnership with the International Center for Religion and Diplomacy and the Network of Religious and Traditional Peacemakers, to document and analyze cases of religious women negotiating on the front lines.
+USIP’s religion and peacebuilding team is working with local researchers, in partnership with the International Center for Religion and Diplomacy and the Network of Religious and Traditional Peacemakers, to document and analyze cases of religious women negotiating on the front lines.
 In this project we seek to:

 • Develop a curriculum and peer-to-peer training methodology informed by evidence-based research which will identify which arguments have been most effective in engaging with armed groups to build peace.